Frequently asked questions (FAQ)

 Have you made any changes since the consultation in July 2023?

-The Chimmens project has been through a detailed design process, and we have taken into consideration feedback from the community and stakeholders, as well as the results of site surveys and assessments.
-This has resulted in a number of changes being made to the design to ensure the solar farm fits sensitively into the existing landscape whilst maximising the low carbon, low-cost electricity generation.
-The design changes made include:
+The Chimmens project has been through a detailed design process, and we took into consideration feedback from the community and stakeholders, as well as the results of site surveys and assessments.
+This resulted in a number of changes being made to the design to ensure the solar farm fits sensitively into the existing landscape whilst maximising the low carbon, low-cost electricity generation.
+The design changes made included:

 We already have a solar farm with planning consent in the local area